willsmithDB/dbx_inference_examples/README.md

 # Distributed Model Inference Examples on Databricks with Huggingface and Accelerate

 This repository provides tools and scripts for performing distributed model inference on Databricks using Huggingface and Accelerate.
 The focus is on leveraging data parallelism and model parallelism to efficiently utilize resources.

 This is not official Databricks documentation nor official assets.
+## Models Used
+- Meta-Llama-3-8B-Instruct split across 2 V100 GPUs [32GB VRAM each] from [Huggingface](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)
+- Llama-3.3-70B-Instruct split across 2 A100 GPUs [80GB VRAM each] from [Huggingface](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct)
+- Meta-Llama-3-8B-Instruct loaded into 1 V100 with 8-bit quantization from [Huggingface](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)

+## Data Used
+- MedQuad dataset: keivalya/MedQuad-MedicalQnADataset from [Huggingface Datasets](https://huggingface.co/datasets/keivalya/MedQuad-MedicalQnADataset)

 ## Concepts